-When a surface absorbs infrared light it converts it into heat, which is also a form of infrared light but at a much longer wavelength which radiated from the surface and makes you feel warm or hot when you come near like to the surface of a sidewalk or paved road exposed to the sun for hours.
+When a surface absorbs infrared light it converts it into heat, which is also a form of infrared light but at a much “longer wavelength” which radiates from the surface and makes you feel warm or hot when you come close like the surface of a sidewalk or paved road exposed to the sun for hours.
 Some materials conduct heat better so absorb the heat into the bulk of the material if very thick and may only feel lukewarm or cool like water.
 Some materials may not conduct heat as well and will concentrate heat closer to the surface and feel much hotter such as concrete and radiate this heat into the air.
 The hotter an object is the more of this long wavelength infrared heat will be re-radiated back out of the surface and into the atmosphere.

-Glass which is good at allowing the sunlight infrared to pass through it is very poor at allowing the longer wavelength infrared heat to re-radiated from the surface of materials back into the air so traps it inside the greenhouse resulting in the heating of the surrounding air which gets hotter and hotter.
+Glass which is good at allowing the shorter infrared waves to pass through it is very poor at allowing the longer wavelength infrared heat to re-radiated from the surface of materials back into the space so traps it inside the greenhouse resulting in the heating of the surrounding air which gets hotter and hotter.
 You can see this happen in your car with the windows rolled up.
 When you first open your car door after it has sat in the sun for a few hours it feels like an oven.
-The windows of your car act like a greenhouse glass allowing the longer infrared sunlight rays to enter the window and land on the interior surfaces of your car that absorbs it and turns it into heat which is the longer infrared light which heats up the air which is trapped inside the car by the rolled up glass windows resulting in heating the air inside the car.
+The windows of your car act like a greenhouse glass allowing the shorter infrared sunlight rays to enter the window and land on the interior surfaces of your car that absorbs it and turn it into heat which is the longer infrared light which heats up the air which is trapped inside the car by the rolled up glass windows.
 That, in essence, is the Greenhouse effect.